TWSiO/Cheat-Sheet-Displayer/README.md

 Not intended or built to be super reusable, but you can try.
 Could be useful for inspiration on other Reagent projects as well.

+You can see it in action on my site [here](https://thiswebsiteis.online/cheat_sheet).

 ## Notes

 One warning is that you shouldn't use .edn files with the shadow-cljs test server.
 Write the edn text in a .txt file instead.
 The short version of the reason is that it's a problem because the shadow-cljs test server serves .edn files differently than most other http servers, and the code is written for use with other servers which causes a problem.